jonarmstrong-github/CF-CODE102-READING-NOTES/CODE102-DAY01-CLASS01-READING-NOTES.md

 > #### Headings have inherent attributes that manipulate line spacing.

-### This is three seperate headings with a hard break inbetween.
+    This last example is three seperate headings with a soft break inbetween.

 > #### I cannot figure out how to get Markdown to allow a soft break in a paragraph.
 > #### A single break has no effect on formatting at all and allows words and sentences to continue wrapping in a paragraph.
 > #### A hard break creates a space but also breaks things like shading in blockquotes.
 > #### Headings have inherent attributes that manipulate line spacing.

+    These indented bit also seem to have their own inherent horizontal spacing properties.  😒

 ## READING NOTES NAVIGATION